-- What are our Value Propositions? - How do they differ for each of the personas who make a buying decision? - Is our mission and culture clear?
-For our employees?
-For our customers? - Do we have a scalable business model and the most effective sales and marketing models for the next one, two or three years? - What's our track record, and what do we need to do to improve that in this business plan?
-What customers are we serving and not serving, and what are we planning to do about those segments? - What are the very specific needs of our customers?
+- What are our real Value Propositions that we bring to our customers? - How do they differ for each of the personas who actually make buying decisions? - Is our mission and culture clear for our employees?
+What about our customers?
+Is our mission and culture clear for our employees?
+What about our customers? - Do we have a scalable business model and the most effective sales and marketing models? - What markets are we serving and not serving, and what are we planning to do? - What are the very specific needs of our customers?
 How do we know?
 What do we know about the needs of our customers' customers?
-Should we think one customer link ahead? - How do our prospects and customers, large and small, view us?
-Have we ever surveyed them? - Do we fully understand our markets and the customer's pain in them?
-Can we prove this through surveys and basic market research we or others have completed? - What's the nature of our markets: trends, size, competition and risks in today's Covid world, and just how and when do we expect that it will recover? - What are our most valuable and unique skills that we have and that we need?
-What are our core competencies, and if we don't have that talent today or those skills today, what are we going to do to attract it either through hiring additional employees or creating outsourced partnerships?
+Should we think one customer link ahead? - How do our prospects and customers actually view us?
+Have we surveyed them? - Do we fully understand our markets and our customers' market challenges? - What's the nature of our markets: trends, size, competition and risks in today's unstable geopolitical world? - What are the most valuable and unique skills that we have and that we need?
+What are our core competencies, and if we don't have that talent today or those skills today, what are we going to do to attract that talent or skills either through hiring additional employees or creating outsourced partnerships? - Are we committed to making the difficult changes?
+Describe that commitment. - What changes are likely to occur during 2024? - ...in our products and services that we're planning for in 2025 and beyond. - ...in our rapidly changing online world of virtual selling and Inbound Marketing - ...in the AI technologies or manufacturing processes in our industry? - ...in the nature of our competition? - ...in our customers' buying habits? - What market share do we want in 2025-2026?

-- Are we committed to making the difficult changes?
-Describe that commitment. - What changes are likely to occur during 2022, what about the unknows of 2022? - ...in our products and services that we're planning for the future? - ...in our rapidly changing online world of virtual selling and marketing - ...in the technologies or manufacturing processes in our industry? - ...in the nature of our competition? - ...in our customers' buying habits? - What market share do we want and by when? - Since most businesses slow down because management has not sufficiently thought through their sales channel selection effectiveness, what do we need to know about sales performance metrics for our industry in a world of virtual selling?
-No salesperson by the way, is going to go back to an office to work!
+• Since most businesses slow down because management has not sufficiently thought through their sales channel selection effectiveness, what do we need to know about sales performance metrics for our industry in a world of virtual selling?
+Not many salespeople by the way, are going to go back to the office full time to work!
+Data shows that salespeople will quit a company that demands that they come back to an office full time even taking jobs at lower compensation!

 Do we know the sales and marketing performance metrics of our best (or other tangent direct and indirect) competitors?
 If there are public company competitors in or near your space, this information can easily be gleaned from their results.
-If not, we can guide you as to how to acquire this market research efficiently. - How can we best finance the growth that we're planning? - Where are the holes in our management structure?
-How can we plan our management depth and experience we need not just for today but for next 12 months?
+If not, we can guide you as to how to acquire this market research efficiently.

+How can we best finance the growth that we're planning?

+• Where are the holes in our management structure?
+How can we plan our management depth and experience we need not just for today but for the next 12 months?

+Obviously, you do not have to exhaustively answer all of these questions.
+These are examples that you and your management team need to think through before you actually meet offsite for your business planning process.
 Through this process, you and your senior managers are beginning to assess your business strategies and understand-hopefully objectively-whether your strategies will support your various departmental tactics.

-At the end of the day, long term financial value for the company and for your own wealth will be created only because your underlying strategies make economic sense over the longer term.
-Perhaps your product will become the next Google or McDonalds or Zappos, Zoom, Uber or Home Depot.
-Given that, you need to keep this focus on your personal long-term financial value foremost in your mind, given the amount of risk that you are going to assume for the next five plus years.
+At the end of the day, long-term financial value for the company and for your own wealth will be created only because your underlying strategies make economic sense over the longer term.
+Perhaps your product will become the next Google or McDonalds or Zappos, term financial value foremost in your mind, given the amount of risk and investment of time that you are going to take on.